State of Our Climate

 WMO annual GHG Bulletin

-From Scripps CO2: record for past week and up to 800,000 years ago
+For Scripps CO2: Dailly and up to 800,000 years ago to today

-The (accelerating) concentration of all atmospheric greenhouse gases combined (CO2 equivalent) constitute a full long term equilibrium warming of over 2.5°C (Constant composition commitment)
+The (accelerating) concentration of all atmospheric greenhouse gases combined (CO2 equivalent) constitute a full long term equilibrium warming of over 2.4°C

 There will be additional warming from the many large planetary feedback sources (like wetlands and permafrost)- not included in IPCC projections.